 Their relationship, very strong to begin with, has survived.
 But they both wish the healthcare system offered more psychosocial supports throughout their cancer experience.

 “There should be more of an understanding that anytime you invade a person’s physical self, you also invade their mental health,” says Ieva.
 “If there is a great support system out there, then it needs to be more visible and available to patients and families starting with the diagnostic process.”

 Many of the issues that Malcolm and Ieva describe – including the need to improve symptom and side-effect management– are addressed in the Ontario Cancer Plan 2019 – 2023.
-The plan is a road map for how CCO, the Ministry of Health, health system partners and, in time, Ontario Health will work together to create a cancer care system that delivers person-centred, safe and effective services in an efficient, equitable and timely manner.
+The plan is a road map for how Ontario Health (Cancer Care Ontario), the Ministry of Health and health system partners will work together to create a cancer care system that delivers person-centred, safe and effective services in an efficient, equitable and timely manner.

 Watch more of Ieva and Malcolm's story: